1001 Business Bedtime Stories.

 Amanda was going grey.

-Working in The Bootcamp with me, Amanda came to appreciate the difference between turnover, profit and cash, and that she needed to give equal attention to all three.
+Working in The Fun In Business Intensive with me, Amanda came to appreciate the difference between turnover, profit and cash, and that she needed to give equal attention to all three.
 Amanda also came to have a better appreciation of her ‘break-even’ point.

 It was time for Amanda to set up proper controls for all three financial factors and to set in place a minimum break-even point below which it was simply not possible to go.